Last updated: 01-06-2023

 This should come as no surprise considering the spirit copies Monkey’s life, including his early years as a king.
 Interestingly, Wukong is a macaque himself.

 The novel doesn’t mention the original home of the Macaque King, only that Wukong “made extensive visits to various heroes and warriors” while “tour[ing] the four seas and disport[ing] himself in a thousand mountains” (Wu & Yu, 2012, vol. 1, p.
 138).
-The Macaque King could live on anyone of these thousand mountains.
+The Macaque King could live in any one of these places.

 2.2.
 Significance of the six ears